makers99/wp-cli-db-export-clean/README.md

 Adds wp cli command `export-clean` and produces a mysql dump free of customer related private data and sensitive credentials.

+== Installation ==

+This is meant to be used as a must-use plugin, for installation the steps are:
+1. Create a `wp-content/mu-plugins` folder if it not exists already.
+    ```sh
+    mkdir wp-content/mu-plugins
+    ```
+2. Clone this repository in its own foder.
+    ```sh
+    git clone git@github.com:makers99/wp-cli-db-export-clean.git wp-content/mu-plugins/wp-cli-db-export-clean
+    ```
+3. Create the main mu-plugin file and ensure cloned plugin is available.
+    ```sh
+    touch wp-content/mu-plugins/wp-cli-db-export-clean.php
+    vi wp-content/mu-plugins/wp-cli-db-export-clean.php
+    ```
+    The content of `wp-content/mu-plugins/wp-cli-db-export-clean.php` is:
+    ```php
+    <?php

+    /**
+    * Install wp-cli-db-export-clean mu-plugin.
+    *
+    * Plugin Name: WordPress CLI clean database export.
+    */

+    require_once __DIR__ . '/wp-cli-db-export-clean/plugin.php';

+    ```

 = Requirements =

 * PHP 7.0 or later.